Paouky/paouky-docs/docs/index.md

 Simplicity, Privacy, Scalability

+Minimal implementation of the Mimblewimble protocol.
+A decentralized, privacy-preserving digital currency with no addresses or amounts.
+Grin leverages Mimblewimble to collapse transactional data, making it fast and lightweight.
+Your Embassy will run a full node enabling interchangeable wallet interfaces.

 ## Introduction to Mimblewimble and Grin
 Simplicity
 Mimblewimble is a blockchain format and protocol that provides extremely good scalability, privacy and fungibility by relying on strong cryptographic primitives.
 It addresses gaps existing in almost all current blockchain implementations.